Jamaica–179th Street station: Extension provisions

 The configuration of the relay tracks is evidence of the original plans to build an extension of the Queens Boulevard Line further east into Queens.
 The line would have continued under Hillside Avenue to Springfield Boulevard and Braddock Avenue (both formerly Rocky Hill Road) in Queens Village, with later plans to extend the line to Little Neck Parkway in Bellerose near the Nassau County border.
 The upper level was to be extended eastward while the lower level tracks were always intended to be relay tracks.
 The tracks on the upper level are longer than the lower level tracks and the upper level tracks have a wooden partition at the bumper blocks.

 Entrances and exits

 The station has a total of 15 staircase entrances and 1 elevator entrance.
 There are seven full-time entrances at four locations (consisting of six stairs and one elevator), which are indicated in green, and nine other part-time entrances, which are indicated in red.

 Nearby points of interest

-The childhood home of former president Donald Trump, located at 85-15 Wareham Place, is a few blocks away from the Midland Parkway entrance to the station.
+The childhood home of president Donald Trump, located at 85-15 Wareham Place, is a few blocks away from the Midland Parkway entrance to the station.
 Trump's father Fred Trump built the house a year after the station opened, in 1951.

 A mosaic sign within one of the station's exits points to the "Monastery and Retreat House".
-This refers to the Passionist Monastery of the Immaculate Conception and Bishop Molloy Retreat House, located along a 12 acre complex one block north of the station.
+This refers to the Passionist Monastery of the Immaculate Conception and Thomas Berry Retreat House, located along a 12 acre complex one block north of the station.